zteifel/esphome-gecko/README.md

 # Gecko Spa Controller

 Home Assistant integration for Gecko spa systems using ESP32-S2 and Arduino Nano Clone as an I2C proxy.
+Tested together with a Gecko IN.YE-3-H3.0 (YE-3-CE) spa controller.

 ## Architecture